Joanna Smith QC

 +44 (0)20 7306 email@example.com

-Joanna’s broad litigation practice encompasses advice and advocacy in the fields of professional liability, professional regulation, commercial litigation, arbitration (domestic/international), construction, adjudication, mediation (as a qualified mediator) and insurance.
+Joanna’s broad litigation practice encompasses advice and advocacy in the fields of professional liability, commercial litigation, arbitration (domestic/ international), construction, professional regulation, adjudication, mediation (as a qualified mediator) and insurance.
+She has extensive experience of acting in high value and complex international and domestic disputes on behalf of multinational companies, public bodies and professional clients.
 Her advocacy has been complimented at the highest level by Lord Neuberger in Cavendish v Makdessi UKSC 67 as showing “considerable forensic skill”.